 - Consultants are expected to be polite, welcoming, and professional at all times.

 - The Writing Center follows an approach that focuses on student learning and improvement.
 Consultants are expected to follow this approach and all other guidelines described by the coordinator.

 - Consultants should show a willingness to learn and improve, both in their knowledge of writing and of consulting skills.

 - Consultants must be self-starting and dependable.
-At times, student consultants are the only staff on duty, so they must be able to solve problems and keep the Center running smoothly.
+At times, student consultants are the only staff on duty, so they must be able to solve problems and keep the Writing Center running smoothly.

 - Consultants must follow a code for ethical tutoring.